-Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly.

-Level 3 - Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly. - Level 3 Inputs that are not based on observable market data.